inevolin/Bootstrap-React-TS-Node-Express-GoLang-SQLite/README.md

-# Bootstrap front- and backend (React + NodeJS/Express or Go/Gin)
+# Bootstrap front- and backend

  A bootstrap template and example for code for a front- and backend server.

- This solution uses Yarn + with React/Typescript for fronend + Jest/Supertest + NodeJS/Express/Typescript for backend (or Go/Gin) + SQLite data store.
-You can also use npm instead of yarn.
+ This solution uses React/Typescript for frontend + Jest/Supertest + NodeJS/Express/Typescript for backend (or Go/Gin) + SQLite data store.

  Note: this repo comes with auto-linting and formatting (if you use VSCode) to enforce best-practice standards.